-Convened by Dr Ben Grant with Keynote Speaker Blake Morrison
+Convened by Dr Ben Grant, Departmental Lecturer in English Literature, with Keynote Speaker Blake Morrison

 Yet, perhaps owing to her refusal to be confined by boundaries, Diski has tended to slip under the radar, or between the gaps, in academic discussions.
 This symposium seeks to bring her to the fore by recognising that it is precisely her difference from what we might expect that makes her so exciting, and by drawing together the many aspects of her work.
 How, for instance, does Diski extend our understanding of life writing, autofiction, and travel literature?
 How does she explore the individual mind and social institutions?
 Is it right to think of her as a Jewish writer, and how does Jewishness figure in her work?
 What do we make of her provocative interrogations of gender and sexuality?
 It is hoped that by addressing questions such as these, with a close attention to literary form, this celebration of her work will help to place Diski where she belongs: as one of the most important writers of our time.
 Period.

 This event is supported by the Oxford Centre for Life-Writing, the Faculty of English Language and Literature, and Kellogg College.

 Monday 12 April 2021, 11.50am - 4.30pm (UK time)